 Large tobacco and spirits companies in North America have made major investments in the nascent cannabis industry, which is seen as a potentially less harmful alternative to cigarettes.
 For example, Marlboro producer Altria has invested in pot maker Cronos Group.
 In contrast, Corona Beverage maker Constellation Brands has a stake in Canopy Growth, the largest cannabis company by market value.
 In addition, turning Point Brands (TPB) is a small company selling vapour devices and liquids, smokeless tobacco products, snuff and chew tobacco and zig-zag cigarette paper.

 The company is a multi-category consumer goods company offering tobacco and nicotine products.
 Throughout the twentieth century, tobacco stocks were among the best performing, benefitting from an addictive, profitable, recession-proof product reputation and offering investors generous dividend yields.
-However, with health insurers such as Sun Life, which invest billions of dollars in tobacco giants like Philip Morris, it is difficult to play the good card and maintain a steady stream of profits in your hands.
+However, with health insurers such as Sun Life, which invest billions of dollars in tobacco giants like Philip Morris, it is challenging to play the good card and maintain a steady stream of profits in your hands.

 Regulators assert appropriate jurisdiction over tobacco by forcing companies to make products less harmful by reducing emissions and product standards that, for example, reduce or eliminate carbon monoxide, carcinogenic nitrosamines and many other toxins from tobacco smoke.
 Companies are competing with and responding to new forms of nicotine levies that have nothing to do with tobacco by harnessing the power of their brands to move markets.
 Suppose the courts deliver the knockout blow: companies cannot raise prices, and foreign tobacco companies cannot interfere in litigation to enter the market.